content-island/astro-for-react-devs-workshop/01-fences/README.md

 ---
 ```

-Let's check the result in the browser, we should see a random dog fact.
+Let’s check the result in the browser — we should see a random dog fact.

-If we make a build, and check the files generated in _./dist/index.html_, we will see that the dog fact is already there, because it was fetched at build time.
+If we make a build and look at the generated files in _./dist/index.html_, we’ll see the dog fact already there, because it was fetched at build time.

 ```bash
 npm run build
 ```

-> Si estamos en modo SSR, este código se ejecutará en cada petición en servidor, nunca se ejecutará desde el navegador.
+> If we’re in SSR mode, this code will run on every server request.
+It never runs in the browser.

-¿Y puedo ejecutar código en el navegador?
-Claro que sí, incluso puedes usar React, Vue o Svelte para hacerlo.
+But can we run code in the browser?
+Of course!
+You can even use React, Vue, or Svelte for that.

-Vamos con un ejemplo sencillo, añadimos un botón que muestre un fact de gatos, el botón se va a llamar "Get Cat Fact".
+Let’s do a simple example: we’ll add a button that fetches and displays a cat fact.
+The button will be called **“Get Cat Fact”**.

 _./src/pages/index.astro_